 That, in fact, is why John’s book of Revelation changes "Gog from Magog" into "Gog and Magog," and the idea that it was apocalyptic prophecy was solidified.
 However, John’s book of Revelation describes his vision of “Satan” rallying Gog and Magog as not merely enemies from the north, but from "the nations in the four corners of the Earth" who wage a final battle with the Christ Jesus and his saints.

-Besides that, we must point out that John's story in his book of Revelation is quite different from what was written in the books on "Jewish Antiquities" and "Jewish War" written in the first century by Jewish historian and scholar Flavius Josephus.
+Furthermore, John's story in his book of Revelation is quite different from what was written in the books on "Jewish Antiquities" and "Jewish War" written in the first century by Jewish historian and scholar Flavius Josephus.